 Schedule

 To plan the project, we divided the work into tasks and subtasks.
-The tasks where assigned to a group member which then was responsible for it, but the subtasks still being executed by other members of the group.
-The first draft of the schedule can be seen in Figure 1.
+The tasks were assigned to a group member that was responsible for it, but the subtasks could still be executed by other members of the group.
+The first draft of the schedule can be seen in Figure 1:

 Figure 1: First draft of the schedule

-The initial plan was to have all base tasks, the less code demanding functionalities, done by the intermediate presentation in order to have time for the more time consuming functionalities.
-However, certain functionalities took more time than expected to finish due to various factors.
-Some of the tasks scheduled in the later part of the project were never completed due to lack of time and uncompleted related tasks, such as the filtering functionality. //Move this to discussion and update the schedule online so we can show the true schedule?
+The initial plan was to have all main tasks as well as the less code demanding functionalities done by the intermediate presentation in order to have enough time for the more time consuming functionalities at the second half of the semester.
+However, certain functionalities took more time than expected due to various factors (i.e. group members were not familiar with the use of Android Studio or BitBucket softwares).
+As a result, some of the tasks scheduled at a later stage of the project were never completed due to lack of time or uncompleted related tasks (i.e. filtering functionality).
+The final version of the schedule can be seen in Figure 2:

+Figure 2: Final version of the schedule

 Responsibilities

-Each student was assigned two main responsibilities and several subtasks which can be seen in Figure 1.
-The student responsible for a task is represented by the student’s initials.
-The initial assignments of the tasks were not completely followed, since it happened occasionally that two students helped each other when one got stuck or lacked the time to finish the task.
-Hence, the true division of the tasks can be seen in Table 1.
-There are comments in the code as well, pinpointing to who wrote this parts.
+From the previous figures, it can be seen that two main responsibilities (in orange color) were assigned to each student, plus several subtasks (under each of the main responsibilities).
+The student that was responsible for a task is represented by the student’s initials.
+The initial assignments of the tasks were not completely followed, since it occasionally happened that students helped each other when one got stuck or lacked the time to finish the task at the planned date.
+Hence, the true division of the tasks can be seen by following the comments on the code.
+Of course, some of the tasks were more time consuming than others and some of them remained incomplete.
+Unfortunately, this kind of information cannot be observed directly from the source code.

-Table 1: The distribution of the responsibilities